 Readiness to change (RTC) has five stages:

 Taking all of the variables into consideration while measuring readiness to change can help individuals to maintain sobriety.
 But, ultimately, if the individual is not ready to change, they will not.
-They will keep repeating the same patterns until they put forth an honest effort to change the patterns that lead their lives into destruction.
+They will keep repeating the same patterns until they put forth an honest effort to change the patterns that led their lives into destruction.

-Do you have the hope, resilience, and readiness to change?
+Do you have hope, resilience, and readiness to change?
 Contact the Ranch at Dove Tree today to get started on the road to recovery.
 800.218.6727.